 Diphyodont refers to animals, mostly mammals, which have temporary teeth during their young stage, then shed and replace them with permanent ones as they reach the right age.
 Hoglets often develop baby teeth or milk teeth at the second or third week of age.
 As they reach 7 to 9 weeks, their baby teeth start to fall out and new, permanent ones come up.

 Hedgehogs are not immune to dental issues though, and some hedgehogs may have fewer teeth because of these dental concerns.

 Are Hedgehogs’ Teeth Sharp?

 Hedgehogs have sharp front teeth with pointed cusps and flat, wide molars.
-A hedgehog’s front teeth are sharp enough to break skin as they nip or nibble, yet their nips usually feel more of a pinch rather than a puncture wound.
+A hedgehog’s front teeth are sharp enough to break the skin as they nip or nibble, yet their nips usually feel more like a pinch rather than a puncture wound.

 Do Hedgehogs Bite?

-Hedgehogs rarely bite, but there may be times when they will accidentally nip on your fingers when you are feeding them.
+Hedgehogs rarely bite, but there may be times when a pet hedgehog will accidentally nip on your fingers when you are feeding them.
 A hedgehog’s bite is strong enough to dig through your skin, but only lightly that it cannot really puncture through flesh.

-Hedgehogs may also nip when they smell something in your skin.
-If your hand smells like food, for instance, especially garlic, hedgehogs can explore with the smell using their mouths and nip.
+Hedgehogs may also nip when they smell something on your skin.
+If your hand smells like food, for instance, especially garlic, hedgehogs can explore the smell using their mouths and nip.
 Other smells that hedgehogs usually nibble on are grease, soap, lotion, detergent, perfume, or fabric softeners.